sulochanaparlapalli/ama-and-sessions/python.md

 * Great for beginners and professionals

 Python emphasizes code readability and allows developers to write programs with fewer lines of code compared to many other languages.

 ---

-This README explains Python basics including variables, data types, operators, type checking, type conversion, and control flow statements with simple examples and outputs.

----

-# What is Python?

-Python is a high-level, interpreted, and easy-to-learn programming language created by Guido van Rossum.
-It is widely used in web development, automation, data analysis, artificial intelligence, and scientific computing.

----